Julia Stiles: Film and television

 After finding an agent, Stiles began auditioning for television in 1993 and films in 1996.
 She made her acting debut in 1993 on the mystery show Ghostwriter as Erica Dansby.

 Stiles's first film role was in I Love You, I Love You Not (1996), with Claire Danes and Jude Law.
 She also had small roles as Harrison Ford's character's daughter in Alan J. Pakula's The Devil's Own (1997) and in M. Night Shyamalan's Wide Awake (1998).
 Her first lead was in Wicked (1998), in which she played a teenage girl who might have murdered her mother so she could have her father all to herself.
 Critic Joe Baltake wrote she was "the darling of the 1998 Sundance Film Festival."
 She next starred in the TV miniseries The '60s in 1999.

-Stiles was cast at the age of 17 for the role of Kat Stratford, opposite Heath Ledger in Gil Junger's 10 Things I Hate About You, an adaptation of The Taming of the Shrew set in a high school in Seattle.
+Stiles was cast at the age of 17 for the role of Kat Stratford, opposite Heath Ledger in Gil Junger's 10 Things I Hate About You (1999), an adaptation of Shakespeare's The Taming of the Shrew set in high school.
 She won an MTV Movie Award for Breakthrough Female Performance for the role.
-The Chicago Film Critics voted her the most promising new actress of the year.
+The Chicago Film Critics Association voted her as the most promising new actress of 1999.
 Her next starring role was in Down to You (2000), which was panned by critics, but earned both her and her co-star Freddie Prinze, Jr. a Teen Choice Award nomination for their on-screen chemistry.
 She subsequently appeared in two more Shakespearean adaptations.
 The first was as Ophelia in Michael Almereyda's Hamlet (2000), with Ethan Hawke in the lead.
 The second was in the Desdemona role, opposite Mekhi Phifer, in Tim Blake Nelson's O (2001), a version of Othello set at a boarding school.
 Neither film was a great success; O was subject to many delays and a change of distributors, and Hamlet was an art house film shot on a minimal budget.

 Stiles's next commercial success was in Save the Last Dance (2001) as an aspiring ballerina forced to leave her small town in downstate Illinois to live with her struggling musician father in Chicago after her mother dies in a car accident.
-At her new, nearly all-black school, she falls in love with the character played by Sean Patrick Thomas who teaches her hip-hop dance steps that help get her into the Juilliard School.
+At her new, nearly all-black school, she falls in love with the character played by Sean Patrick Thomas who teaches her hip-hop dancing to help get her into the Juilliard School.
 The role won her two more MTV awards for Best Kiss and Best Female Performance and a Teen Choice Award for best fight scene for her battle with Bianca Lawson.
-Rolling Stone named her "the coolest co-ed" and put her on the cover of its April 12, 2001, issue.
+Rolling Stone magazine named her "the coolest co-ed" and put her on the cover of its April 12, 2001, issue.
 She told Rolling Stone that she performed all her own dancing in the film, except for some closeups of the feet.